FSchmidt292/regex-gist/Develop/gist-template.md

-# Title (replace with your title)

-Introductory paragraph (replace this with your text)
+# Regex Breakdown

+This is my challenge for week 17, interpretting a line of Regex code and breaking it down, explaining exactly what the piece of code is checking against.
+I will breakdown portions of a regex line and explain each piece of the code to demonstrate an understanding of what is going on with the code.

 ## Summary

-Briefly summarize the regex you will be describing and what you will explain.
-Include a code snippet of the regex.
-Replace this text with your summary.
+I have selected to breakdown the regex for matching a hex value.
+This is the code snippet:

+"/^#?([a-f0-9]{6}|[a-f0-9]{3})$/"

+I will be breaking down each individual element here and also explaining what the specific fields are looking for (ex, entire alphabet or just a portion of the alphabet).

 ## Table of Contents